 - IP Address: 192.168.1.1

 - Subnet mask: 220.127.116.11

 - Default gateway: 192.168.1.2

-Of course, it’s not necessary you use these IP addresses as long as the IP addresses are in same range, you are good to go.
-If you are not sure what this all means, better stick with this example.
+Of course, it’s not necessary you use these IP addresses.
+You can use any Class A or B IP address.
+In case you are not sure what this all means, better stick with this example.

 - IP address: 192.168.1.2

 - Default gateway: 192.168.1.1